Built in 1970, the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 786) as YTB-786 (Tonkawa) for the United States Navy.

 In 2000, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Margaret McAllister.

 In 2006, the tug was repowered/reconfigured.
-Originally powered by a single 10 cylinder Fairbanks-Morse diesel engine.
+Originally powered by a single, ten cylinder, Fairbanks Morse diesel engine.
 Turning and single propeller, for a rated 2,000 horsepower.
-She was repowered with two Caterpillar 3516B diesel engines.
-Driving a pair Schottel SRP 1012 "z-drives" for a rated 4,000 horsepower.
+She was repowered with two, Caterpillar 3516B diesel engines.
+Driving a pair Schottel SRP 1012 "z drives."
+For a rated 4,000 horsepower.

-The Margaret McAllister was the eighth conversion of a United States Naval tug by McAllister Towing.
-From a single screw configuration, to a "z-drive" configuration.
-The sixth conversion to feature twin "z-drives."
-Also, she was the twenty-first tractor tug to enter service for McAllister Towing and Transportation.
+The Margaret McAllister was the ninth conversion of a United States Naval tug by McAllister Towing.
+From a single screw configuration, to a "z drive" configuration.
+And, the seventh conversion to feature twin "z drives."

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.

 She was outfitted with a Goulds fire pump, driven by a 6-71 diesel engine.
 Rated at 2,000 Gallons Per Minute.
-Feeding two fire monitors rated for 1,500 Gallons Per Minute foam capacity.
+Feeding two fire monitors rated at 1,500 Gallons Per Minute foam capacity.